Skip to content

 10. Reports through standardised reporting systems?

-The company has submitted its Forests, Water, and Climate 2023 CDP Questionnaires.
+The company's latest sustainability report is prepared as per GRI 1: Foundation 2021 requirements.
+The company has also published its Forest, Water, and Climate 2023 CDP Questionnaires.

 • P